navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 =============
 ZeroNetX
 --------
 Alternatively, you can install ZeroNetX, a fork of ZeroNet developed and maintained by “Pramukesh (canewsin)”.
-It natively supports Tor v3 and several identity providers in addition to ZeroID.
+It natively supports Tor v3 and several identity providers in addition to `ZeroID <#id20>`_.
 The increasing number of users migrating from ZeroNet to ZeroNetX makes it an interesting alternative to ZeroNet.

 To install ZeroNetX, issue the below commands: